Save These Dates!

 Camulos continued to receive tourists at the ranch even after the Southern Pacific Railroad

-continued to make trips down the Santa Clara Valley in the 1920s until passenger service was
+trains continued to make trips down the Santa Clara Valley in the 1920s until passenger

-discontinued in the 1940s.
-Throughout this period, Camulos continued as a scheduled stop.
-An
+service was discontinued in the 1940s.
+Throughout this period, Camulos continued as a

-article in Sunset Magazine for December 1925 indicated that Camulos was still welcoming
+scheduled stop.
+An article in Sunset Magazine for December 1925 indicated that Camulos

-not only a tourist destination in and of itself, but was also emblematic of California's colonial
+became not only a tourist destination in and of itself, but was also emblematic of California's

-past in both reality and in fiction.
-It is a tribute to the power and influence of Jackson's novel
+colonial past in both reality and in fiction.
+It is a tribute to the power and influence of

-in Ramona combined with its dated sentimentalism ended its popularity with readers.
-Also a
+expressed in Ramona combined with its dated sentimentalism ended its popularity with

-factor was the wartime attraction of newcomers to California motivated by jobs, not picturesque
+readers.
+Also a factor was the wartime attraction of newcomers to California motivated by

 |Where the history, myth and romance of Old California still linger...